 Professional artisans construct most real fireplaces, and they are made from durable cast iron that can be much more expensive than your wood.
 The drawback is also the weight, making them harder to move around, but they will be more functional to actually use and start a fire when you really need one.

 Another plus point is that even if you don’t have all the tools to get the job done, you will find them at most hardware shops.
 Once you have completed the project, these tools will eventually be handy for something else in the future.
 You will be increasing your overall tool collection for future use.

 What Is The Recommended Skill Level For Doing This Project?

 If you have some basic woodworking skills, it will certainly be handy, but we believe that this guide is actually quite clear and informative to ensure that you can start doing it with almost no skills at all.
 I did not have any artisan skills and had to follow a few instructions from friends and a few internet searches to ensure that I can actually get the job done.
 Personally, I am no repairperson.

-To answer your questions, the skill level is mostly recommended for intermediates that already have some experience or at least a couple of the tools packed away in the shed.
+The skill level is mostly recommended for intermediates that already have some experience or at least a couple of the tools packed away in the shed to answer your questions.
 But as we have mentioned, it is a great project that can be tackled by almost anyone looking to improve their home and spice up some of the overall décors.

 Warning: You will be using many power tools and additional equipment that might be dangerous and harmful to yourself.
-You should always take the right precautionary measures to ensure you are safe before doing anything.
-We do not take any responsibility for injuries that are sustained while doing these projects and using some of these power tools.
+You should always take a right precautionary measures to ensure you are safe before doing anything.
+We do not take any responsibility for sustained injuries while doing these projects and using some of these power tools.